Attrition-Aware Adaptation for Multi-Agent Patrolling: Experimentation Results

-We are especially surprised by the poor performance of the DTA-Partitioning algorithm (DTASSIPart in the graphs).
-Regardless of what we tried, we could not reproduce the high performance of that algorithm seen in \cite{farinelliDistributedOnlineDynamic2017}.
-We hypothesize that its poor performance was due to physical collisions and interference amongst the agents during mission execution.
-However, other algorithms did not suffer from this problem to the same extent.
+Physical experiments demonstrate results consistent with those from simulation.
+AHPA exhibits stable operation throughout the test and outperforms the benchmark algorithms.
+However, we are surprised by the poor performance of the DTAP and DTAG algorithms.
+We cannot reproduce the high performance of those algorithms seen in \cite{farinelliDistributedOnlineDynamic2017}.
+In fact, DTAP and DTAG perform so poorly in our physical tests, with average idleness times nearing $252$ and $216$ seconds, respectively, that we exclude them from \cref{fig:L440} for readability.
+We observe that their poor performance is due to physical collisions and interference amongst agents during mission execution.
+However, other algorithms do not suffer from this problem to the same extent.

-\paragraph*{Performance Bounds} To demonstrate the AHPA performance bound described in \cref{sec:bound-perf}, we also compared AHPA with the optimal solution (computed using a commercial solver) for a toy problem with $n=6$ nodes and $m=2 \dots 6$ agents.
+\paragraph*{Performance Bounds} To demonstrate the AHPA performance bound described in \cref{sec:bound-perf}, we also compare AHPA with the optimal solution (computed using a commercial solver) for a toy problem with $n=6$ nodes and $m=2 \dots 6$ agents.
 The results may be seen in \cref{fig:bounds}, and demonstrate that useful performance bounds are provided.